Richard Brendon: Redefining a Classic

 It gives me great pride when I discover an incredible British designer.
 We live in such an international world of design with inspirational products being designed and developed across the globe, from all backgrounds and cultures.
 We are lucky enough to have so much choice, but it makes it that little bit more special when you discover a product influenced by the surroundings, traditions and culture that you live in.
 I want to share with you some of my favourite collections from a designer that has redefined traditional teaware and crockery into contemporary works of art.

 Diamond is a new collection that has been introduced to the brand.
 It is the first collection of barware items designed by Brendon that also introduces the new material of crystal into his designs.
-One of my favourite things about this collection is is the contemporary spin on a classic design that we see on traditional barware sets.
+One of my favourite things about this collection is the contemporary spin on a classic design that we see on traditional barware sets.
 The diamond cut shape has been elegantly simplified and applied only to the lower half of each product.
 This hand cut pattern captures and reflects the light beautifully adding dynamic characteristics that change during its use.

 Featured image: The Diamond Ice Bucket with hand cut crystal detailing.

 Art Deco is one of my favourite design eras of all time.
-The era is famed for highly influential prints, shapes and styles that still emit luxury and glamor to this day.
-Entirely hand painted with a prominent black and gold arc, these Art Deco inspired, British bone china crockery designs are the perfect way to add a sophisticated art deco charm to your dining table.
+The era is famed for highly influential prints, shapes and styles that still emit luxury and glamour to this day.
+Entirely hand painted with a prominent black and gold arc, these Art Deco-inspired, British bone china crockery designs are the perfect way to add a sophisticated art deco charm to your dining table.
 These designs really do prove that less is more and when it comes to the Art Deco era, it never left style.

 Featured image: Arc Mug with bold asymmetrical design in matte black and brushed gold.